andersonfrailey/blackjack/docs/data.md

 * `surrender`: boolean indicator for whether or not the hand was surrendered
 * `total`: the player's final total
 * `wager`: amount the player wagered on the hand
+* `total_wagered`: total amount the player has wagered
+* `roi`: percent return the player has received, evaluated at the end of the hand

 ## Hit Data